Magic-Sauce/theme-api/README.md

 ## Description

-This API enables you to use CRUD operations for themese
+This API enables you to do CRUD operations for themes

 ## Installation